Resource Hub

 Device State

-Close your laptop for 5 minutes and Slack goes away.
-Here's why it happens and the fix that keeps you green even when your laptop sleeps.
+Close your laptop and Slack goes gray in 5 minutes.
+Here's why sleep kills Slack status — and the cloud fix that keeps you active while your laptop sleeps.

 Device State